The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Washington, US

 English

-Troy Torgerson is a Pediatric Rheumatologist in Seattle, Washington.
+Troy Torgerson is a Pediatric Rheumatologist practicing medicine in Seattle, Washington.
 Dr. Torgerson is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Infantile Neutropenia, Pulmonary Alveolar Proteinosis, Mosaic Trisomy 8, and Mosaicism.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Infantile Neutropenia, Pulmonary Alveolar Proteinosis, Mosaic Trisomy 8, and Mosaicism.

 Advanced in Pulmonary Alveolar Proteinosis